Documenting Which Leadership Competencies Are Most Needed

 - Career Management: Uses effective career management tactics, including mentoring, professional relationships, and feedback channels

-A Lack of Leadership Competencies Problems Can Stall a Career
+Lacking Leadership Competencies Can Stall a Career

-Avoid These 5 Derailers
+Avoid These 5 Career Derailers

 - Problems With Interpersonal Relationships: Difficulties in developing good working relationships with others